D3vil0p3r/OpenPasswordFilter/README.md

 * [Microsoft Visual Studio Installer Projects 2022 Extension](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2022InstallerProjects)

 ## Installation

+### Auto

+Download the [latest release](https://github.com/D3vil0p3r/OpenPasswordFilter/releases/latest) and run the installer in all the Domain Controllers.

+Be sure that the files are installed inside the SYSVOL.

+### Manual

 You will want to configure the DLL so that Windows will load it for filtering passwords.
 Note that you will have to do this on all domain controllers, as any of them may end up servicing a password change request.
 Here is a link to Microsoft's documentation for setting up a password filter: https://learn.microsoft.com/en-us/windows/win32/secmgmt/installing-and-registering-a-password-filter-dll